 from Duke.
 These professional degree programs are distinct from the conventional

-bachelor's degree.
+a bachelor's degree.
 To qualify for admission to a professional program, students

 must complete an approved course of study at Randolph-Macon and also meet the admission

 requirements of the Nicholas School of the Environment.
-Interested
+Interested students are

 Students majoring in International Studies may choose to take a concentration in